-ot write e above e this lin ne.)
-Severe Financial Stress: At the time of the misconduct, Respondent suffered from severe financial stress which resulted from circumstances not reasonably foreseeable or which were beyond his/her control and which were directly responsible for the misconduct.
-Family Problems: At the time of the misconduct, Respondent suffered extreme difficulties in his/her personal life which were other than emotional or physical in nature.
-Good Character: Respondent's extraordinarily good character is attested to by a wide range of references in the legal and general communities who are aware of the full extent of his/her misconduct.
-Rehabilitation: Considerable time has passed since the acts of professional misconduct occurred followed by convincing proof of subsequent rehabilitation.
-No n nitiga ting circumstances are involved. tiona al mit igatin g circumstances: cord of Discipline, Prefiling Stipulation, and Good Character.
-See Attachment to 8. isci pline e: \boxtimes Stay ed Su spension: (a) \boxtimes Resp condent must be suspended from the practice of law for a period of one (1) year. i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and fitness to practice and present learning and ability in the general law pursuant to standard 1.2(c)(1) Standards for Attorney Sanctions for Professional Misconduct. ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: (b) \boxtimes The a above-referenced suspension is stayed.
-Probation: Res ponde of the ent mu e Sup ust be placed on probation for a period of one (1) year , which will commence upon the effective reme Court order in this matter.
-(See rule 9.18, California Rules of Court) Actu ıal Su spension: (a) \boxtimes Resp of th i ondent must be actually suspended from the practice of law in the State of California for a period irty (30) days. i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and fitness to practice and present learning and ability in the general law pursuant to standard 1.2(c)(1), Standards for Attorney Sanctions for Professional Misconduct ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: Several which which which which which which which which which will be several which which which which which will be several with which which will be several which which will be several which which which which which which which which will be several which will be several which will be several which which which will be several which which which which which which which will be several which will be several which will be several which which which which will be several will be several Severe File which rest which were which were which were personal limbers of the legal in the legal followed by the legal followed by the legal tional mitigation.
-No Prior Received and the legal tional mitigation.
-No Prior Received Stayed Survival (a) Stayed Survival (a) Respondent middle of the Support of the Support of the legal tional middle legal tion
+(Do no ot write e abov e this lir ne.)
+(9) whic h resu nancial Stress: At the time of the misconduct, Respondent suffered from severe financial stress ulted from circumstances not reasonably foreseeable or which were beyond his/her control and e directly responsible for the misconduct.
+(10) Family Problems: At the time of the misconduct, Respondent suffered extreme difficulties in his/her personal life which were other than emotional or physical in nature.
+(11) Good Character: Respondent's extraordinarily good character is attested to by a wide range of references in the legal and general communities who are aware of the full extent of his/her misconduct.
+(12) Rehabilitation: Considerable time has passed since the acts of professional misconduct occurred followed by convincing proof of subsequent rehabilitation.
+(13) No r nitiga ting circumstances are involved.
+Addi tiona al mit igatin g circumstances: N o Pri or Red cord of Discipline and Prefiling Stipulation.
+See Attachment to Stipulation at page 8.
+D. D isci plin e: (1) \boxtimes Stay ed Su ispension: (a) \boxtimes Resp pondent must be suspended from the practice of law for a period of one (1) year. i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and fitness to practice and present learning and ability in the general law pursuant to standard 1.2(c)(1) Standards for Attorney Sanctions for Professional Misconduct. ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: (b) The above-referenced suspension is stayed.
+(2) \boxtimes Probation: Respondent must be placed on probation for a period of one (1) year , which will commence upon the effective date of the Supreme Court order in this matter.
+(See rule 9.18, California Rules of Court) (3) \boxtimes Actu ıal Su spension: (a) \boxtimes condent must be actually suspended from the practice of law in the State of California for a period irty (30) days. i. and until Respondent shows proof satisfactory to the State Bar Court of rehabilitation and fitness to practice and present learning and ability in the general law pursuant to standard 1.2(c)(1), Standards for Attorney Sanctions for Professional Misconduct ii. and until Respondent pays restitution as set forth in the Financial Conditions form attached to this stipulation. iii. and until Respondent does the following: